shawna-p/mysterious-messenger/docs/Beginner's-Guide.md

     jump chat_end
 ```

 This defines a very basic chatroom with the character "Unknown" (u).
 In this particular chatroom, the player is allowed to make a choice, as defined under the `menu:` code.
-For more on writing chatrooms and creating choices, see [[Useful Chatroom Functions]] and [[Creating a Chatroom]].
+For more on writing chatrooms and creating choices, see [Useful Chatroom Functions](Useful-Chatroom-Functions.md) and [Creating a Chatroom](Creating-a-Chatroom.md).
 There are many more things you can do besides just chatrooms as well, such as having characters send text messages or call the player.
 For more on those, see the corresponding sections in the wiki.

 ### Creating an expired chatroom